-The Planet is in dire need of our help, aka those with a blog influence.
+The Planet is in dire need of our help, aka those with a blog audience and influence.
 You know, given the ecological situation has been going downhill.
 Yes, for a while now.
 The good news is that our society is slowly but surely is becoming more environmentally conscious than it has ever been.
-And you can give to it.
+And you can give it to it.

 It is awe-inspiring how big of a change we can make with a blog audience.
 Therefore, by sharing some simple tips with our blog audience.
 By passing on at least a few ideas of the ones you’ll find in this article, you’ll be able to improve the world around you in ways you never expected.

-Tell your readers about the 3R’s
+Tell your blog audience about the 3R’s

 This simple principle calls for a more minimalist outlook at buying things, which you don’t really need, not throwing away things that can be reused, and finally, if you can’t use something, make sure you recycle it.
 It’s a fairly straightforward philosophy.
 It’s vital that we focus on using things as efficiently as possible.